-As it was shown in the introduction, the computational capacities are immense, which requires large investments, for this fact, it cannot be directly compared to the devices chosen with these titans, based on the Post-Moore approach, more affordable participants can be chosen.
+As shown in the introduction, computational capacities are immense and this requires large amounts of funds and investments and as such, the reference devices used in this study cannot be compared with the devices exposed in the introduction.
+Based on the Post-Moore approach, more affordable participants can be chosen.
 In order to simplify the choice, these devices should have at least one CPU and one GPU, it should also be possible to measure their power consumption.
 In this way, its capabilities can be verified by means of benchmarks.

-There are many benchmark tools, from the reliable Linpack (HPL) [10] to Phoronix Test Suite (PTS) [11], in terms of energy consumption, hardware or other measurement variants can be used to obtain this data in a controlled way.
+There are many benchmark tools, from the reliable Linpack (HPL) [10] to Phoronix Test Suite (PTS) [11].
+Energy consumption, hardware or other measurement variants can be used to obtain this data in a controlled way.